Skip to content

 • Identify supported protocol extensions.
 In OpenID Connect this can be extensions such as Identity Assurance / eKYC.

-When policing of the published entity metadata becomes necessary this usually boils down to these two reasons:
+When a policy the published entity metadata becomes necessary this usually boils down to two reasons:

 • To enforce a security profile – When the protocol and its metadata support varying levels of security and all entities in the federation must comply with a certain profile.
 In OpenID Connect this could for instance be a requirement to support a FAPI security profile.

-Federation designers may feel tempted to use the policy facility to enforce type checks on the JSON values of metadata parameters.
+Federation architects may feel tempted to use the policy facility to enforce type checks on the JSON values of metadata parameters.
 This is an antipattern, federation policies should not be concerned with such checks.
-Tney should be done by the application layer, which receives the resolved metadata as a JSON object to parse into an internal application specific representation.
+Tney should be done by the application layer, which receives the resolved metadata as a JSON object to parse into an internal application-specific representation.

-Metadata policies may not be needed when the following is true:
+Metadata policies are not necessary when the following is true:

 • The metadata is minimal, has no optional parameters or generally doesn’t allow metadata instances with incompatible interoperability to be specified.